 As the economy operates closer to its potential, the demand pressure on prices will begin to accumulate, and consequently inflation is projected to be higher than those registered in the last couple of years.
 The rising costs, stemming largely from commodity prices, can further add to upward pressure on prices.

-said Prasarn Trairatvorakul Governor of Bank of Thailand in a recent article.
+said Prasarn Trairatvorakul Governor of Bank of Thailand.

 Upside risks to inflation should return to focus this year, while the downside risks to growth should continue to abate.
 Meanwhile, many risk factors of the previous year may continue to pose threat.
 For example, episodes of volatile capital flows may return, while the economy’s long-term competitiveness remains in need of improvement.